sktime/sktime/docs/source/get_involved/code_of_conduct.rst

    succinct so as to allow maximum engagement by all participants.
 Do not interrupt others on the basis of disagreement; hold such comments until they have finished speaking.
+-  **Do not hesitate to voice critical opinions, and accept constructive criticism gracefully**.
+A diverse space of opinions and observations is crucial for fairness and diversity of our community, as well as its scientific quality.
+   Free speech and constant scrutiny directed at those in power is also essential to ensure accountability and fair operations of our community, and to prevent groupthink or in-group dynamics.
 -  **Don’t be a bystander**.
 If you see something inappropriate happening, speak up.
 If you don't feel comfortable intervening but feel someone should, please feel free to ask a member of the Code of